Advanced-computer-lab-2024/Tripify3/README.md

 - **Routes**:
   - Located in the `routes` folder.
-  - Define API endpoints and map them to the corresponding controller functions.
+  - Define API endpoints and map them to the corresponding controller functions using **Express.js**.

 - **Middlewares**:
   - Located in the `middlewares` folder.
   - Handle tasks such as authentication, validation, and error handling.

+This combination of technologies and structure makes the backend robust, scalable, and efficient.

 ### Client (Frontend)